Chawal ka Fara / Bhat Fara from Chattisgarh.

 - Check after 15 minutes whether the water has dried.

-- The Fara Pori is now ready if the water has dried completely.
+- The Fara is now ready if the water has dried completely.

-Now remove the Faras from the pan and can be eaten with Tomato Chutney or Sambhar.
+The Faras from can be relished with Tomato Chutney or Sambhar.